ieumann/displacement-and-mobility-northern-kenya/README.md

 The original datasource: https://data.humdata.org/dataset/kenya-displacement-baseline-multi-sectoral-location-assessment-iom-dtm

 The data analysis involved intense cleaning of the dataset derived from the five surveys.
 The final dataset contains 861 entries (=locations with differing number of households) and 48 features.
 The machine learning algorithm applied is KMeans for clustering and involves Principal Component Analysis (PCA).
+During PCA, 10 features were identified to weight most allowing to identify specific drivers for mobility and displacement in the region.

 **SUMMARY OF FINDINGS:**